The ‘must sees’ for every tourist in one of the most ancient cities in the world

 4. Palatine Hill

 To be truly honest, I found this place more interesting and appealing than the Colosseum.
 Palatine Hill stands isolated in its natural beauty with few tourists around, showing a true feel as to how the Romans would have roamed about in it.
-Maybe it’s because it’s the only mass greenery in the city and I love nature…anyways go and be mesmerized by it.
+Maybe it’s because it’s the only mass greenery in the city and I love nature…anyways go and be mesmerised by it.

 The Pantheon is one of the most original buildings made by the Romans which is still standing untouched here in Rome.
 Unfortunately we didn’t venture inside due to the mile-long long queue, blazing sun and my white-ginger skin which would have just frazzled.
 The view outside at least is pretty outstanding, so next time I visit, I will check out its interior.

 6. Castel Sant’Angelo

 We managed to visit inside here as the queue happened to pretty short when we arrived.
 This place was where Hadrian lived and was built by himself too.
 It seemed pretty weird seeing this place, as Hadrian’s Wall back in the UK, is situated where I live – on the borders of Scotland and England.
 It was cool knowing that we had been to his house and even seen the coffin where he is alleged buried.
 The architecture and views of the Vatican city from the top of here is highly recommended too!

 This monument here was built in honour of the first king of a unified Italy, Victor Emmanuel.
 The symmetrical building features columns, fountains, stairways and two statues of the goddess Victoria riding on quadrigas.
 You can go inside, but we decided to just enjoy the view from outside due to lack of time.
 Next time, we will visit inside!